guettli/programming-guidelines/README.rst

 Avoid GPL
 .........

+The GPL license is much too long.
+I tried to read it twice, but I felt asleep.
+I don't like things which I don't understand.

-The GPL license is viral.
-Avoid it.
+Next argument: The GPL license is viral.

+Avoid the GPL.

 Loop in DB, not in your code ............................